mhasanali2010/random-quote-retriever/README.md

 ## By mhasanali2010

 ## What it does?
 - Uses `zenquotes.io/api` to retrieve a random quote.
-Can optionally save the quote in `./quotes.json`
+Can optionally save the quote in `./quotes.json` if you like it
 - API handling using `requests` and argument parsing using `argparse`

 ## Setting up